FFLBS-A Free fall lifeboat simulator (full mission, on the dynamic platform)

 • FFLBS-B - with simplified cabin and real control organs, сlass B,

-• FFLBS-C - computer version with pseudo-real control organs, сlass С.
+• FFLBS-C - software version, сlass С.

 Legislation

-• Regulation VI/2 STCW Convention, Section A-VI/2 STCW Code, Table A-VI/2-1” “Specification of the minimum standard of competence in survival craft and rescue boats other than fast rescue boats”,
+• Regulation VI/2 STCW Convention, Section A-VI/2 STCW Code, Table A-VI/2-1” “Specification of the minimum standard of competence in survival craft and rescue boats other than fast rescue boats”,,

 • IMO Model Course 1.23 “Proficiency in Survival Craft and Rescue Boats (other than Fast Rescue Boats)” (2024 Edition),

-• Section B-I/14 STCW Code “Guidance regarding the responsibilities of companies and recommended responsibilities of masters and crew members”’.
+• Section B-I/14 STCW Code “Guidance regarding the responsibilities of companies and recommended responsibilities of masters and crew members”,

 • Regulation VI/1 STCW Convention, Section A-VI/1 STCW Code, Table A-VI/1-1 “Specification of minimum standard of competence in personal survival techniques”,

-• OPITO Offshore Lifeboat Coxswain Training Standard.
+• OPITO Offshore Lifeboat Coxswain Training Standard..